 It was a gray, mildly cool January day and I was having a cozy at-home in my pajamas day and I was feeling quite content.
 I was in my craft room art journaling, when my cell phone rang.
 It was my son on Facetime.
 I was happy to hear from him.

 When he asked how I was, I thought he wanted to know, but realized quickly that nothing I said was correct in his eyes.
 When I mentioned I had a slight headache, I was “always sick.”
 Then I talked about how hurt I was over the recent loss of a 23-year friendship.
 I thought he’d really wanted to hear about it since this person had been in our family since he was a child.
 So, I told him of the passive aggressive comments and behaviors I tolerated and how my friend told me I could eat elsewhere when I asked for a dairy-free meal at his wedding.
 He laughed at me and said, “Mother, not everything is about you.
 When I get married, you’ll eat whatever the fuck we serve and like it.”
 He told me he could not believe I’d ruin a long standing friendship over something so insignificicant and reminded me just how nerve-racking weddings are by talking about his best friends wedding and how the sister was pissed at the groom for inviting someone she didn’t want there.
-When I said that was even near the same thing, this was a food allergy, he told me I was “being the dramatic victim.”
+When I said that wasn’t even near the same thing, this was a food allergy, he told me I was “being the dramatic victim.”
 When I said I’d love to see him talk to his father the way he talks to me, he said, “Why would you think I’d have to?”

 Anyway, I took an hour and 45-minute bashing that day on Facetime about what a disappointment I was as a human being, how everything and anything I did or said was wrong and I was worn out from crying.
 I thought a nap would help me feel better.
 So, I mustered up the last bit of strength I had to climb my ass up the stairs and put myself to bed.
 I got in and got situated; small and cozy.
 I was tucked in tight on my right side with the covers pulled up to my nose and I had my sight set on the transom.
 How pretty I remember thinking.
 Such a nice touch to put in a house.
 And as the warmth enveloped me, and the exhaustion took over I had relaxed enough to wander right into the mind I’ve controlled my entire life.